Horizon Cloud Service - next-gen Architecture

 A NAT Gateway is required on a management subnet of the primary provider to allow outbound communication from the Horizon Edge Gateway components.

-Inter-Provider Networking
+Azure Inter-Provider Networking

 Description automatically generated